magomimmo/modern-cljs/doc/tutorial-03.md

   (:require [compojure.handler :as handler]
             [compojure.route :as route]))

+;; defroutes macro defines a function that chains individual route ;; functions together.
+The request map is passed to each function in ;; turn, until a non-nil response is returned.
 (defroutes app-routes
   ; to serve document root address
   (GET "/" [] "<p>Hello from compojure</p>")